Skip to main content

 Understanding which project management KPIs your firm should measure is only half the equation.
 You must also utilize them in a way that provides you with clarity and focus.
 Information for information’s sake is useless.

-For an even deeper understanding of these high performing KPIs, we invite you to join our webinar hosted by Steven Burns, FAIA, Founder of The Well-Designed Firm.
+For an even deeper understanding of these high performing KPIs, we invite you to watch our free on-demand webinar hosted by Steven Burns, FAIA, Founder of The Well-Designed Firm.
 Here you’ll unlock the power of real-time analytics for sustaining a profitable architecture practice.
 Gain comprehensive insight into your employees' productivity, ongoing projects, and overall firm financials through the seamless use of dashboards, reports, and scorecards.

 With consistent tracking, you can easily identify evolving trends, providing you with the valuable data required to make calculated decisions surrounding staffing, business development, and even firm culture.